klaalo/spring-boot-gae-stub/README.md

 ## Usage

-After cloning the project, install the archetype to your local repository.
+After cloning the project, install the archetype to your local repository

     cd spring-boot-gae-stub
     mvn install

-Use archetype to create a new project stub.
+Use archetype to create a new project stub

     mvn archetype:generate \
       -DarchetypeGroupId=fi.karilaalo \